Alex Keble looks at the key talking points from an intriguing first seven Matchweeks

 Nevertheless, Erik ten Hag’s side have won eight points from seven matches, their lowest in Premier League history - breaking the club record set last season - and lowest since 1989/90.

-The five goals Man Utd have scored is also the fewest at this stage of the season since 1972/73, while the 0-0 draw at Villa Park extended their winless run to five matches in all competitions.
+The five goals Man Utd have scored are also the fewest at this stage of the season since 1972/73, while the 0-0 draw at Villa Park extended their winless run to five matches in all competitions.

 Things have got better.
 But having started from such a low base, a lot of supporters have barely noticed.